wanghaohappy1/coding_problems/leetcode/medium/README.md

-Summary of some [LeetCode](https://oj.leetcode.com/problems/) problems marked as easy in difficulty.
+Summary of some [LeetCode](https://oj.leetcode.com/problems/) problems marked as medium in difficulty.

 Solutions are on my [Github](https://github.com/startupjing/coding_problems)